abby3010/DSCWOW_Fooduko/README.md

 samples, guidance on mobile development, and a full API reference.

 # FEATURES :-
-A Login SignUp using Google authentication and Firebase database.
+A Login SignUp using Google authentication and Firebase database.<BR>
-Blogging for sharing new upcoming ideas and recipes by people everywhere.
+Blogging for sharing new upcoming ideas and recipes by people everywhere.<BR>
-An Ingredients’ Tracker which needs the input of the amount of food you buy, so later it reminds you when you’ll need to refill and stock food again.
+An Ingredients’ Tracker which needs the input of the amount of food you buy, so later it reminds you when you’ll need to refill and stock food again.<BR>
-Receive recipes for cooking with the ingredients in your kitchen.
+Receive recipes for cooking with the ingredients in your kitchen.<BR>